hsf-training/cpluspluscourse/code/README.md

 but compiling and running on a remote Linux system (including WSL), we recommend using Visual Studio Code (VS Code).
 VS Code is a more lightweight code editor and not to be confused with the full-blown IDE Visual Studio.
-Please install VS Code from the [this website](https://code.visualstudio.com/Download):
+Please install VS Code from [this website](https://code.visualstudio.com/Download).

 For remote development you will also need the following extensions to VS Code: